Amangeldi Taspihov: Career

-After graduating, Taspihov was Process Engineer at the Almaty Heavy Machine Building Plant.
+After graduating, Taspihov became Process Engineer at the Almaty Heavy Machine Building Plant.
 From 1983 to 1987, he worked as assigner of the TNK Bureau, head of the section, head of the mechanical assembly shop, representative of the State Acceptance Authority of the Oral Valve Plant until he became the instructor of the City Committee of Communist Party of Kazakhstan in Oral.

 In 1989, Taspihov became the president of Ayaz JSC.
 He served the post until he was elected as Senator from West Kazakhstan Region in 1998.
 From 2002 to 2003, Taspihov was the chairman of the Committee for Standardization, Metrology and Certification of the Ministry of Industry and Trade of the Republic of Kazakhstan.
 In 2004 general elections, he was elected as member of the Mazhilis from the 34th Constituency of the West Kazakhstan Region.
 From there, Taspihov served as member of Committee on Economic Reform and Regional Development until the Parliament was dismissed on 20 June 2007.

 In November 2007, Taspihov became the deputy chairman of the board of the Joint Stock Company National Company Social and Entrepreneurial Corporation Batys until he was appointed as äkim of the Zhelayevsky District of the Oral.
 In June 2010, Taspihov became the chairman of the Industry Committee of the Ministry of Industry and New Technologies.
 From 2017 to 2019, he was the chairman of the board of directors of Jaiyqteploenergo JSC.